Skip to content

 Database Setup

-The template uses Cloudflare D1 (SQLite) with Drizzle ORM.
+The template uses Neon PostgreSQL with Drizzle ORM (referral link).
 To set up your database:

 bash